porterhau5/porterhau5.github.io/_posts/2017-04-04-creating-conditional-statements-with-cypher.md

   ELSE 3
 END AS result
 {% endhighlight %}
 The problem is that `CASE` is limited to returning a literal expression.
 We can't put clauses like `SET` or `MATCH` inside a `THEN`.
-That makes is difficult to do something like setting a property conditionally.
+That makes it difficult to do something like setting a property conditionally.

 What we can do though is nest a `CASE` statement inside a `FOREACH` clause (<a href="https://neo4j.com/docs/developer-manual/current/cypher/clauses/foreach/" target="_blank">FOREACH documentation here</a>). `FOREACH` will loop through a list or a path and pass each matching element to a clause (like `SET`):
 {% highlight plaintext %}